 Self-service knowledge bases contain support articles that address the most common customer service questions.

-As opposed to someone on your team answering each question individually, customer support automation can index each question into a helpful widget that toggles to the bottom or top of a user’s screen as they scroll.
-Organizational automation can funnel users through a preloaded search bar or knowledge library of a brand’s most common inquiries.
+Instead of someone on your team answering each question individually, customer support automation indexes each question into a helpful widget that toggles to the bottom or top of a user’s screen as they scroll.
+Organizational automation funnels users through a preloaded search bar or knowledge library of a brand’s most common inquiries.

-With the help of customer service automation, support teams can gain valuable time throughout their workday.
+With the help of customer service automation, support teams can reclaim valuable time throughout their workday to better serve customers.
 The result?
-You’ll see improved response times on high-priority tickets, reduced manual labor, and improved customer satisfaction.
-Discover how customer service automation can help your support team and your business today.
+You’ll see improved response times on high-priority tickets, less time spent on manual tasks, and improved customer satisfaction.

 Send Comment: